 Battery Performance with Flash Player 10.1 on Nexus One

 It appears that there has been some confusion from the community at large surrounding battery performance.
-This was caused by my colleague Michael Chaize publishing an amazing video of Flash Player 10.1 demos on Vimeo.
+This was caused by my colleague Michael Chaize publishing an amazing video of Flash Player 10.1 demos.

 Bloggers from Daring Fireball and Macgasm have spent a little more time than expected studying the battery indicators, as opposed to the incredible advancements in web browsing for mobile phones, netbooks and tablets.
 To be clear, the battery indicator changes being discussed are a function of video editing and Android design.